CHollingworth/Lampray/README.md

 # ![alt text](https://cdn.discordapp.com/attachments/1160692058017763581/1175551711281168456/LMP-64.png?ex=656ba4d8&is=65592fd8&hm=ccaf321556119a09510514835ccadded74ee8bcc02fb48ec5697d5e9defcdd22&) Lampray
 A Mod Manager for games, made for Linux!
 As an alternative to Vortex and MO2.

-This tool is in its early days please see the contributing section to help add more to it, For now i am just one person working on this tool updates will be slow.
+This tool is in its early days please see the contributing section to help add more to it!
+Big thanks to airtonix & SnazzyPanda for their amazing work on Lampray.

 ### Contributors discussion / Early Peeks
 If you want early information about lamp, and how things are progressing join me on my very basic development discord.